albar965/littlenavmap-manual/src/en/CUSTOMIZE.rst

 Map Display
 ^^^^^^^^^^^^^^^^^^^^^^^

-The file ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_mapstyle.ini``
+Map colors and styles are loaded from a resource embedded in the program.
+You can add a file ``little_navmap_mapstyle.ini`` (e.g. ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_mapstyle.ini`` on Windows) to the settings directory to override the default styles.

+See chapter :doc:`FILES` for settings locations on different operating systems.

+Note that your current `little_navmap_mapstyle.ini` is automatically backed up after updating *Little Navmap*.

+..
+VERSION_NUMBER_TODO update branch in link

+You can download a copy from
+`GitHub - little_navmap_mapstyle.ini <https://raw.githubusercontent.com/albar965/littlenavmap/release/3.0/resources/config/little_navmap_mapstyle.ini>`__
+and copy this to the settings directory.

-allows to customize various aspects of the map display and is currently limited to colors and pens.
+The file allows to customize various aspects of the map display and is currently limited to colors and pens.
 Most key names are self explaining.
-See below for more information about color values.
+See below for more information about color and pen values.

 .. _customize-formats-color: